tqch/ddpm-torch/README.md

   --seed SEED           random seed
-  --resume              to resume from a checkpoint --eval                whether to evaluate fid during training
+  --resume              to resume from a checkpoint --eval                whether to evaluate fid during training --use-ema             whether to use exponential moving average --ema-decay EMA_DECAY
+                        decay factor of ema
 ```

 ### Examples